HieuVuong001/LeagueDaily/README.md

 # LeagueDaily

-Leauge of Legends Esports update straight from the terminal!
+League of Legends Esports update straight from the terminal!

 Now you can stay up-to-date with your favorite LoL teams/leagues despite your busy schedule.
 # Install